VIPnytt/RobotsTxtParser/docs/directives.md

 - [Yandex robots.txt specifications](https://yandex.com/support/webmaster/controlling-robot/robots-txt.xml#clean-param)

 ## Comment
 Comments witch are supposed to be sent back to the author/user of the robot.
-It can be used to eg. explain the robot policy of a site (say, that one government site that hates robots).
+It can be used to eg. provide contact information for white-listing requests, or even explain the robot policy of a site.

-__Usage:__
+__robots.txt:__
 ````
 comment: [text]
 ````